 Don’t be afraid to pick and choose which elements you want in your own dress!
 That’s the fun of being Asian-American. :)

-1. Material of the qipao:
+1: Material of the qipao

 Qipaos can be made of many different materials, but the traditional ones are typically made of silk fabric decorated with embroidery on top.
 Often, brides will select embroidery that features a phoenix and/or dragon for their wedding qipao.
-In Chinese culture, the dragon and phoenix together symbolizes good luck and a harmonious marriage.
+In Chinese culture, the dragon and phoenix together symbolize good luck and a harmonious marriage.

-2. Color of the qipao:
+2: Color of the qipao

 Red in Chinese culture symbolizes everything you could ever want - good luck, happiness, and joy.
-That’s why the envelopes you get for Chinese New Year is also red.
+That’s why the envelopes you get for Chinese New Year are also red.
 Brides, therefore, also typically choose red for their Chinese wedding dress for good fortune.

 The most iconic part of any qipao.
 The mandarin collar was popularized after the Manchurians overthrew China’s current ruling dynasty to form the Qing Dynasty in the 17th century.
-The collar was one of the traditional features on the Manchu gowns.
+The collar was one of the traditional features of the Manchu gowns.

 It is an unfolded, upright collar that goes around the neck and typically is two to five centimeters in height.
 For comfort, most are around 3-4cm.

-Pankou is the Chinese name for the traditional knotted buttons used on qipaos.
+Pankou is the Chinese name for the traditional knotted buttons or frog buttons used on qipaos.
 They are also often called frog fasteners.
 Traditionally, they come in various animal and floral designs and are made of silk or satin wrapped around a stiffening material such as copper to help hold its shape.